UN Ocean Decade: The Contribution of Small-Scale Fisheries to Sustainable Livelihoods and Nutrition Security in Ghana

 - PhD Candidate Richard Stephen Ansong, University of Ghana

-- Mr Abaka Edu, Fisherman at Elmina, Cape Coast, Ghana [Read this report for background.]
+- Mr. Abaka Edu, Western Regional Secretary of Ghana National Canoe Fishermen Council, Ghana [Read this report for background.]

 Fish is a rich source of highly digestible protein, long-chain fatty acids (LC-PUFA), omega-3 fatty acids, and micronutrients and fish consumption contribute to food and nutrition security globally (Hicks et al., 2019; Aakre et al., 2020; Tacon et al., 2020).
 Fish also serve as a significant source of livelihood sustaining millions of people in local communities especially in Low and Middle-Income Countries (LMICs) (Béné & Heck, 2005).
 There is a huge dependency on fish as an important source of animal protein nourishing the staple food diets, which are predominantly cereals and tubers in sub- Sahara Africa (Akonor et al., 2021; Kolding et al., 2019).
 In West Africa, particularly Ghana, the Gambia and Sierra Leone fish contributes to about 50 per cent of total animal protein intake contributing substantially to food and nutrition security (FAO, 2018).
 Fish is used in the preparation of classic delicacies with the mean per capita annual consumption estimated at 26 kg in Ghana (FAO, 2016; Onumah et al., 2020).
 For poor households, there is high patronage of small fish species such as anchovies that are affordable and accessible all year round (Onumah et al., 2020).
 The inclusion of small fish species (consumed whole with head and bones) in the diets provides essential minerals, vitamins and dietary protein lacking in the starchy foods (Kolding et al., 2019; Pauly, 2019)